 4 Ways to Change the Way You Work

 Change takes time.
 It also requires you to ask what you want out of life.
 When you take the time to know who you are and what you need, you’ll have the confidence to write your story.
 Pinning down your boundaries protects your purpose.

 All of us experience exhaustion.
 But if you’re tired at work 99.9% of the time, then something needs to change, and it’s not always the job.
 Many times, the most significant change starts with us.

 You can regain your focus, but you need to take some time for personal introspection before experiencing higher productivity.
 Here are four tips that you can put into effect now!

 What is your motivation?

-When you were younger, you were compelled by your goals and driven by your dreams.
-But once you hit 30, you realized that you couldn’t pay the rent with pretend money or your 3-year vision board.
+When you were younger, you were compelled by your goals and driven by your dreams, but once you hit 30, you realized that you couldn’t pay the rent with pretend money or your 3-year vision board.

 Sacrifice is a part of adulthood.
 After all, we’ve all learned how to pivot and survive the twists and turns.
-There’s nothing wrong with being responsible.
-But whether we like it or not, the strains of reality pop our bubble and push many of us towards burnout.
+There’s nothing wrong with being responsible, but whether we like it or not, the strains of reality pop our bubble and push many of us towards burnout.

 Stepping away from our foundational dreams comes at a price, which can include our health, our wholeness, and our sense of purpose.
 If we want to regain our focus, we need to take the time to rediscover what makes us tick.
 We have to make space in our schedules to work on our “why.”
 We can’t just be led by our “what.”

-If we don’t take the time to remember the reason behind our work, we lose ourselves in work.
+If we don’t take the time to remember the reason behind our work, we lose ourselves in it.
 If you want to regain your focus and stop being tired at work, you need to remember your purpose.
 Once you make that the foundation of your life, all of your decisions will center around that focus.